Multivariate Normal Distribution

 multivariate normal distribution (MVN).

-The multivariate normal distribution of a \(n\) dimentional random vector \(\boldsymbol{x} \in \mathbb{R}^n \) is denoted as
+The multivariate normal distribution of an \(n\) dimensional random vector \(\boldsymbol{x} \in \mathbb{R}^n \) is denoted as

 \[